 About the Australia-Indonesia Centre

 The Australia-Indonesia Centre (AIC) is a bilateral collaborative research initiative established by both governments, leading universities, and industry.
-Its mission is to advance people-to-people links in science, technology, education and innovation.
+Its mission is to advance people-to-people links in science, technology, education, innovation and culture.

 Established in 2014, the Centre tackles shared national challenges through research, and through engagement activities it promotes greater mutual understanding between the two nations.